MicrosoftDocs/entra-docs/docs/identity-platform/reference-breaking-changes.md

 These two subject values do not case-sensitively match, so validation fails.
 The same mechanism is applied to `issuer` and `audience` validation.

 This change will be applied initially to applications or managed identities created after `August 14th, 2024`.
-Inactive applications or managed identities, determined by there being zero Workload Identity Federation requests made by said application or managed identity between the period `August 1st, 2024` to `August 31st, 2024`, will be required to use case-sensitive matching starting `September 27th, 2024`.
+Inactive applications or managed identities, determined by there being zero Workload Identity Federation requests made by said application or managed identity between the period `August 1st, 2024` to `August 31st, 2024`, are required to use case-sensitive matching starting `September 27th, 2024`.
 For active applications, case-insensitive matching comes at a later date to be communicated.

 To better highlight failures due to case-insensitivity, we are revamping the error message for `AADSTS700213`.
 It will now state;